415 W. Tom Landry St. Mission, TX 78572

 The administration Division manages fire department resources including procurement of goods and services, fleet services, maintenance facilities and equipment maintenance.
 The City of Mission’s ISO rating is (4) out of ten.

 The Mission Fire Department operates a staff of 76 members: the Fire Chief and six (6) administration staff members; the Operations Division, fifty-seven (57) staff members; the Fire Prevention Division, Six (6) staff members; the Training Division, 1 Training Captain and Emergency Management Division, Emergency Management Coordinator, and the Communications Divisions of Four (4) Communications Officers.

 The Fire Department operates five (5) fire stations and a fleet of 20 Emergency Response Units.
 The fire stations and emergency response units are strategically located throughout the city to provide the best response time possible.

-Operations oversees all suppression personnel and activities and operates out of 4 fire stations:
+Operations oversee all suppression personnel and activities and operate out of 5 fire stations:

 - Central Fire Station located at 415 W. Tom Landry St.

 - Station #2 located at 200 W. 1st St.

 - Celestino Ramirez Fire Substation located at 1804 N. Shary Road

 - Hollis Rutledge, Sr. Fire Substation located at 3408 N. Inspiration Road